How to Make Gluten Free Sourdough at Home with Yoke Mardewi

 As a seasoned sourdough maker who has created her own enterprise in this niche, Mardewi keeps the instructions simple.

-“Put (the ingredients) near the heater, but just make sure it doesn't get cooked near the heater,” advises Mardewi.
+“Put (the ingredients) somewhere warm but just make sure it doesn’t get cooked near the heater,” advises Mardewi.
 “It will take some time.
-Do one-to-one (ratio), give it a really good stir, and then just put (on) a loose lid.
+Do one-to-one (ratio), give it really good stir, and then just put (on) a loose lid.
 You do need to put a lid.”

 Applying Patience to Fermentation

-By continuing to mix flour with water to the 1-to-1 ratio, your gluten free sourdough begins to take shape
+By continuing to mix flour with water to the 1-to-1 ratio, your gluten free sourdough begins to take shape; image: Wild Sourdough Facebook

-Arguably the biggest issue you will find with gluten free sourdough is the time factor.
+Arguably the biggest issue you will find with a gluten free sourdough starter is the time factor.
 This is not a quick fix activity, but the results will be worth your effort.

 “Let it ferment (for) about three days,” Mardewi recommends.
-“Dunk it in a bucket of hot water in the sink, just to start it off.
+“Dunk it in a bucket of hot water in the sink, just to start it off in colder weather.
 Usually within two or three days, it should start to bubble.
-If you put the rubber band where you start it, then you flatten it (and) you see it start to rise.”
+If you put the rubber band where you start it, then you flatten it (and) you see it starting to rise.”

-“Then what you need to do is just throw away half of that, just roughly half,” she says.
+“Then what you need to do is just throw away half of that (sourdough starter), just roughly half,” she says.
 “Then I would only fit (a) small amount.
-So 30, 40, 50 gram(s) (of) flour and equivalent in water… Then give it a really, really good stir.
+So 30, 40, 50 gram(s) (of) flour and equivalent in water… Then give it really, really good stir.
 Repeat the process, but you have to do that for about a week.”

 Achieving a Stable Starter for Gut Health Purposes

 Although the process can be a bit overwhelming to newcomers, there is purpose to the approach.
-An expert like Mardewi will tell anyone willing to listen - bacteria and wild yeast sets the stage for a delicious and healthy loaf of gluten free sourdough.
+An expert like Mardewi will tell anyone willing to listen - bacteria and wild yeast are the change-agents that transform flour and water into a delicious and healthy loaf of gluten free sourdough.

-The first week might feel cumbersome, but the author says after those seven days, when you return to feed it, the contents should double within a few hours.
-By incorporating filtered or tap water that has been boiled and then cooled down, the next step is to use some form of heat source like a microwave.
-Yet it’s critical not to cook it at this juncture, and to refrain from any refrigeration during the first week.
+Mardewi says after those seven days, when you return to feed it, the contents should double within a few hours.
+By incorporating filtered or tap water that has been boiled and then cooled down, the next step is to keep it somewhere warm and to refrain from any refrigeration during the first week of feeding and discarding.

-“First week, you need to warm up because you need to establish a colony of wild yeast and bacteria.
-(Then) you've got a stable starter.”
+“First week, you keep your starter somewhere warm because you need to establish a colony of wild yeast and bacteria.
+(Then) you’ve got a stable starter.”

-Now you’ve reached this point of the gluten free sourdough-making process, you can put the dough inside the fridge.
-Mardewi advises to take the contents out the morning or night before you wish to make the dough.
+Now you’ve reached this point with the gluten free sourdough starter, you can put it inside the fridge.
+Mardewi advises to take the contents out the morning or night before you wish to use it for making your dough.

-“If you're not a purist like me, you can add things like rehydrated organic sultanas or something like that to start off your fermentation,” Mardewi encourages.
-“Add a bit of sugar, add a bit of honey, that kind of thing.
-It's better because you’re making bread, not wine.”
+“If you’re not a purist like me, you can add things like rehydrated organic sultanas or add a bit of sugar, or honey or something like that to start off your fermentation, that kind of thing.
+But I don’t do it because you’re making bread, not wine.”

 The Simplicity and Flexibility of Sourdough